-We are delighted to offer freshly minted 1 oz Liberty Bell Silver Rounds produced by A-Mark Precious Metals.
-Investors and collectors of American memorabilia will find this 99.9% fine silver round an intriguing addition to their treasuries.
-This piece will also make a fine gift, as well.
+We are delighted to offer freshly minted 1 oz Liberty Bell design silver rounds produced by A-Mark Precious Metals.
+Investors and collectors of American memorabilia will find this 99.9% fine silver round an intriguing addition to their bullion investment portfolio or collection.

 - Each round features the Liberty Bell design.

-- All rounds in this listing will be in brand new condition.
+- All rounds in this listing will ship in brand new condition.

 City officials arranged a public celebration with free food and drink for the first ringing of the recast bell.
 Though the new bell did not break when it was struck, it sounded like two coal scuttles being banged together, according to records of the account.
 Mocked by the crowd, Pass and Stow quickly took the bell away and recast it again.
 The third bell was finished in June 1753, and the sound was deemed satisfactory.

 Although there are rumored accounts of the Liberty Bell being struck July 4, 1776 after the Second Continental Congress’s vote for independence, there was no formal announcement of the vote.
 Bells were rung to mark the reading of the Declaration of Independence on July 8, 1776, and while there is no definitive account recorded of the Liberty Bell ringing, most historians believe it was one of the bells rung.

 Our friendly customer service representatives will be delighted to answer any of your questions at 800-276-6508.
 Orders will be sent via USPS or UPS in discreet packaging and fully insured against damage or loss.
 Be sure to check out our other A-Mark silver bullion products like the 10 oz A-Mark Silver Bar.